 I Welcome Your Marijuana Case

-In Utah, we’re surrounded by states that have seriously reformed their pot laws–Colorado and California, for instance–but not only is possession still a crime here, there are aspects of Utah’s marijuana laws that might shock and dismay you (see below).
+In Utah, we’re surrounded by states that have seriously reformed their pot laws–Colorado, Nevada and California, for instance–but not only is possession still a crime here, there are aspects of Utah’s marijuana laws that might shock and dismay you (see below).

 Marijuana Charges and Your Utah Driver’s License